Maximize tax savings

 Alpha and beta are two of the most commonly used parameters to measure the performance of investment vehicles that are linked with financial markets.
 In mutual funds, alpha and beta measure the performance, response and relation with the equity markets.
-We have covered the following in this article:

 Apart from alpha and beta, there are numerous other parameters used to measure the performance of one mutual fund with another or index.